MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/database/copy-database-from-azure-sql-to-sql-server.md

 ﻿---
 # required metadata

-title: Copy Dynamics 365 for Operations database from Azure SQL to SQL Server
+title: Copy Dynamics 365 for Operations database - Azure SQL to SQL Server
 description: This topic provides information about how to export a Microsoft Dynamics 365 for Operations database from an Azure-based environment, and then import it to a SQL Server-based environment.
 author: MargoC
 manager: AnnBe